Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 ## How to Commission with the Cascoda SDK

 In the Cascoda-SDK, there are many ways to perform the joining/commissioning procedure, based on the capabilities of the device.
 These can be used together in any combination - select one commissioning method and one joining method.
+It should be noted that a network must be formed either via the [OpenThread CLI](https://github.com/Cascoda/openthread/blob/master/src/cli/README_DATASET.md) or the [OpenThread Web GUI](border-router-setup.md), before commissioning can take place.

 - [Commissioning](#commissioning)
     - [CLI Commissioning](#cli-commissioning)